AkshayAgarwal007/Moodly/README.md

 ###Windows

-1. Download the [.7z file] (https://www.dropbox.com/s/iv082uae4e4zr41/Moodly-1.0-Alpha-Linux.tar.gz?dl=0) and extract it.
+1. Download the [.7z file] (https://www.dropbox.com/s/px4mi7usczio9lp/Moodly.7z?dl=0) and extract it.
-   You need to have [7-Zip] (http://www.7-zip.org/download.html) installed to be able to extract it.

 2. Copy the extracted Moodly.exe to your preferable location.
 And that's it.

 **To launch the application on startup**